 RQ1.
-What is the level of e-business deployment in Libyan universities (using Misurata university as an initial case study)?
+What is the level of e-business deployment in Libyan universities (using Misurata University as a case study)?

 RQ2.
 What are the key issues that impede the wider deployment of e-business applications and related information systems?

 RQ3.
 What is the most appropriate model or framework for assessing and comparing e-business deployment in the universities of Libya?